 Since there is no specific antidote, treatment is primarily supportive.
 A patent airway must be established by use of an oropharyngeal airway or endotracheal tube or, in prolonged cases of coma, by tracheostomy.
-Respiratory depression may be counteracted by artificial respiration and mechanical respirators.
-Hypotension and circulatory collapse may be countered to the counteracter of the counterpart of the count teracted by use of intravenous fluids, plasma, or concentrated albumin, and vasopressor agents such as metaraminol, phenylephrine and norepinephrine.
+Respiratory depres-sion may be counteracted by artificial respiration and mechanical respirators.
+Hypotension and circulatory collapse may be counteracted by use of intravenous fluids, plasma, or concentrated albumin, and vasopressor agents such as metaraminol, phenylephrine and norepi-nephrine.
 Epinephrine should not be used.
-In case of severe extrapyramidal reactions, antiparkinson medication should be administered, and should be continued for several weeks, and then withdrawn gradually as extrapyramidal symptoms may emerge.
+In case of severe extrapyramidal reactions, antiparkinson medication should be administered.
 ECG and vital signs should be monitored especially for signs of QT-prolongation or dysrhythmias and monitoring should continue until the ECG is normal.
 Severe arrhythmias should be treated with appropriate antiarrhythmic measures